 1) Find a suitable tool.
 Recommended options include:

 2) Place a box at the top and enter the CEO or President or Accountable Executive's name and formal position.

 3) Next to the top box, add another that is a bit lower on the left or right.
-Enter either the "Aviation Safety Manger" or "Director of Safety's" formal title and name.
+Enter either the "Aviation Safety Manager" or "Director of Safety's" formal title and name.

-4) At the same level (or lower yet for effect), add the unique departments or divisions or your airline or airport.
-Be sure to include the manager(s) name with formal position title.
+4) At the same level (or lower yet for effect), add the unique departments or divisions of your airline or airport.
+Be sure to include the manager(s) name with the formal position title.
 Simple organizations will have department names here.

 5) For complex organizations, another tier may be required to illustrate the department and the respective head of the department.
 Otherwise, simply add a box directly under the last tier and include "employee positions."